Yom Kippur War: Other countries

 In total, Arab countries added up to 100,000 troops to Egypt and Syria's frontline ranks, and about 20,000 troops stationed in Jordanian territory.
 Besides Egypt, Syria, Jordan, and Iraq, several other Arab states were also involved in this war, providing additional weapons and financing.
 In addition to its forces in Syria, Iraq sent a single Hawker Hunter squadron to Egypt.
 The squadron quickly gained a reputation amongst Egyptian field commanders for its skill in air support, particularly in anti-armor strikes.

-However, nearly all Arab reinforcements came with no logistical plan or support, expecting their hosts to supply them, and in several cases causing logistical problems.
+However, nearly all Arab reinforcements came without logistical plans or support, expecting their hosts to supply them, and in several cases causing logistical problems.
 On the Syrian front, a lack of coordination between Arab forces led to several instances of friendly fire.